 There are a lot of benefits to living in halls in your first year.
-You get to meet new people, there are social events you can attend, and it’s hassle free because most of your living costs are included in your hall fees.
-This page gives you some information about what you can expect if you live in halls.
-You will get more nearer arrival time.
+You get to meet new people, there are social events you can attend, and it is hassle free because most of your living costs are included in your hall fees.
+This page gives you some information about what you can expect.

 Our halls of residence are a supportive and safe environment.
-All of our halls have an on-site Residence Manager and Hall Supervisors to help and advise during the day.
+Our hall staff are experienced in making people feel welcome and at home.
+All of our halls have an on-site halls team to help and advise during the day.
 There is support available on-site throughout the night too.
-Hall staff are experienced in making people feel at home.
-During the first weeks of semester there will be social activities to help you get to know other students in your hall.

 The University is situated in one of the safest student areas in the country according to research conducted by the Complete University Guide.

 All rooms in our halls of residence have internet provided via a hardwired socket.
 Residents will be able to use their own PCs or laptops with an Ethernet cable to access email, internet, and intranet.
 For some Apple products (e.g. MacBook Air) you may need to buy an adaptor.

 The University also provides complimentary wifi through Eduroam on campuses and residential sites.